PatrikAAberg/dmce/README.md

     $ ./build-pkg --help
     usage: build-pkg [bz2|deb|gz|rpm|xz]

-Latest stable tag: (to be updated to v2.0.0)

 The above will install the neccesary executables and create a default .dmceconfig file and a .config/dmce directory at $HOME.
 Modify the files in this directory to directly control DMCE behaviour OR use the "dmce-set-profile" utility AND/OR use override switches available for the (dmce) tool itself.
 The first two will be persistent, the last one will be be used one-time only.